Hifiman Ananda Unveiled

 Measurements

-Against the Harman OE 2018 target, the Ananda Unveiled shows a clean, linear bass region and a mature, balanced midrange, with treble that is more extended than the Edition XV but still well-controlled — reflecting the Unveiled technology’s acoustic benefits in the high frequencies:
+Against the Harman OE 2018 target, the Ananda Unveiled shows a clean, linear bass region and a mature, balanced midrange, with treble that is more extended than the Edition XV but still well-controlled.
+The Unveiled technology’s acoustic benefits are visible in the high frequencies:

 The direct comparison with the previous Ananda generation shows the tuning evolution clearly — the Unveiled has a more refined upper-frequency presentation and the benefit of the grille-reflection reduction in the treble region:

-Plotted alongside the HE600 and Edition XV, the three new open-back Hifiman headphones tell a coherent tuning story — the Unveiled sits between the more energetic HE600 treble and the more relaxed Edition XV, with its own character shaped by the open grille design:
+Plotted alongside the HE600 and Edition XV, the three new open-back Hifiman headphones show a consistent tuning approach — the Unveiled sits between the more energetic HE600 treble and the more relaxed Edition XV, with its own character shaped by the open grille design:

-Against the Hedd Audio HEDDphone D1, the Ananda Unveiled’s wider soundstage character and cleaner treble extension are visible in the measurements, contrasting with the D1’s warmer, more midrange-focused response:
+Against the Hedd Audio HEDDphone D1, the Ananda Unveiled’s wider soundstage character and cleaner treble extension are visible in the measurements; the D1’s warmer, more midrange-focused response is a clear contrast:

 Two further comparisons with the Harman target alongside the FiiO FT and Verum 2 give a sense of where the Ananda Unveiled sits in a broader competitive context: